wp-plugins/socialauth-wp/readme.txt

 Please check out [Developer Notes](http://wordpress.org/extend/plugins/socialauth-wp/other_notes/) for more information on this plugin.

 You can also check [socialauth.in](http://socialauth.in) to get similar libraries in other technologies under SocialAuth umbrella.

+What's new in latest release?
+* Introduced plugin short code [SocialAuth-WP-Short-Code].
+Use in pages/posts.
+* If new registrations are disabled, new users can not login to your WordPress site.
+* New option in plugin settings to hide 'My Contacts' option from left navigation bar of dashboard.
+* Post login redirect capability to get user back to the page from where you initiated login process.

 == Installation ==